Last Updated on 01/29/2021

 Most of the streets are pedestrian only and it’s easy to get lost in the labyrinth of winding staircases and passages.
-As we approached a lookout point, we’d say, “Well, what incredible view is this going to be?”
-Matera is a small town with the most incredible views at every corner.
-Especially at sunset…
+Matera is studded with incredible lookout points offering stunning views.

 Ridola is the perfect spot for people watching because it’s located right on the main walkway.
 We sat outside on the trendy patio and watched families on their evening stroll.
 It was Easter weekend so there seemed to be a mix of religious tour groups and Italian families celebrating the holiday together.

 Area 8 is ideal for having a dinner on their vintage outdoor patio.
 Alfie approved.

 Birrificio 79 has an impressive snack selection with their aperitivo.
 This is definitely the spot if you are missing some craft beer on your travels in Italy.